usamatajj/sample-company-website/README.md

-### GITNOTES
+### COMPANY WEBSITE

 ### About

-This application is used to manage repository files of Github users.
-It Users, with Files and its Content.
-It also allows Users View/Add/Edit/Remove files on Github Repository.
+This application is just a website for a start up based company

 ### Dependencies Used